webplatform/docs/css/properties/left/index.md

 |Applies to=All elements
 |Inherited=No
 |Media=visual
+|Computed value=If specified as a length, the corresponding absolute length; if specified as a percentage, the specified value; otherwise, 'auto'.
 |Animatable=No
+|CSS object model property=left
 |Values={{CSS Property Value
 |Data Type=auto
 |Description=Default.
 Default position, according to the regular HTML layout of the page.